a-k-0047/github-backup-template/docs/en/README.md

    - Create a new S3 bucket in AWS for backups.
    - The bucket name will be used in the workflow YAML.
 2. **Create an IAM user**
-   - Create a backup IAM user and attach the following policy:
+   - Create a backup IAM user.
+   - Create an IAM user's Access Key ID and Secret Access Key.
+   - Attach the following policy:
     ```json
     {
         "Version": "2012-10-17",